foundriesio/docs/source/reference-manual/testing/testing-architecture.rst

 Architecture Overview
 =====================

-The Factory includes a generic :ref:`API and data model <ref-fiotest>` to allow customers the freedom to test how they choose.
+Your Factory includes a generic :ref:`API and data model <ref-fiotest>` that allows you the freedom to test how you choose.
 In most cases, you'll be able to use fiotest as-is for your testing needs.

-All things in the Factory revolve around Targets and the testing mechanism is no different.
+All things in a Factory revolve around Targets, and the testing mechanism is no different.
 Devices run Targets.
 The results of any tests they run are correlated with its Target.
 This allows you to get a test reporting of Targets in your Factory.

 The fiotest container can be set up in your Factory as a :ref:`Docker Compose application <ref-compose-apps>`.
-The fiotest container has the ability to interact with the host OS and configure aktualizr-lite to notify it when a new Target has been installed. fiotest is then able to run tests and report the results back through the :ref:`device gateway <ref-ota-architecture>`.
+The fiotest container has the ability to interact with the host OS.
+It can configure aktualizr-lite to notify it when a new Target has been installed.
+Then, fiotest is able to run tests and report the results back through the :ref:`device gateway <ref-ota-architecture>`.

 fiotest includes a `test specification`_ that allows you to define how and what to test.
 The container can also be extended/customized for your specific needs.

 Workflow
 ~~~~~~~~